This post may contain affiliate links. Please read our disclosure policy.

 Bowl of asparagus soup garnished with yogurt, basil, and pine leaves

 • It can be served throughout the year.
-This soup creamy and hearty enough for a cold winter night, yet refreshing and light enough for an early spring day.
+This soup is creamy and hearty enough for a cold winter night, yet refreshing and light enough for an early spring day.

 • Made without cream.
 This recipe cuts out the extra fat from heavy cream and replaces it with Greek yogurt for added protein.
 You can also serve it without yogurt for a dairy-free or vegan option.